wuthmone/Data-Science-Notes/Machine_Learning_Note2.md

 ## Targets
 The target vector t, with elements t<sub>j</sub>, where j runs from 1 to the number of output dimensions, n, are the extra data that we need for supervised learning, since they provide the ‘correct’ answers that the algorithm is learning about.

+##Activation Function
+ For neural networks, g(·) is a mathematical function that describes the firing of the neuron as a response to the weighted inputs, such as the threshold function.

+##Error E
+ A function that computes the inaccuracies of the network as a function of the outputs y and targets t.